EvanKuhn/evankuhn.github.io/_posts/2017-06-18-scaling-instragram-with-mike-krieger.md

 author: Evan Kuhn
 date: 2017-06-18 18:05:00 -0400
 categories: techtalks
-summary: How Instragram scaled their infrastructure, and lessons learned.
+description: How Instragram scaled their infrastructure, and lessons learned.
 ---

 From the YouTube video [Scaling Instagram with Mike Krieger